theupdateframework/taps/tap4.md

 Extending the previous example, enterprise users may not wish to upload some metadata and targets to a public repository because doing so may reveal sensitive or proprietary information.
-Therefore, these users may host the sensitive metadata and targets on a private repository, while still employing a public repository for other files.
+These users may choose to host the sensitive metadata and targets on a private repository, while still employing a public repository for other files.
 However, in order to use both private and public repositories, TUF clients need to know how to search for